jhunschejones/Chrome-According-To-Josh/language-reactor-defaults/README.md

 - Hide hover translations on the bottom of the page
 - Hide hover translations in side panel by default

-To toggle side panel subtitle translations on and off you can use the new keyboard shortcut `command + s`.
+To toggle side panel subtitle translations on and off within YouTube or Netflix, you can use the new keyboard shortcut `command + s`.
 For subtitle translations below the video, use `command + b`.